 Using the SIFULTRAS-5.31 while imaging the deep veins of the leg, the physician tries to collapse or compress the veins.
 If a vein cannot be compressed because a clot prevents the vein from collapsing, a DVT diagnosis is made.

-The other option is using the SIFULTRAS-5.34 color doppler ultrasound to detect abnormalities of blood flow.
+The other option is using the SIFULTRAS-5.34 color doppler wireless linear ultrasound probe to detect abnormalities of blood flow.
 Sound waves are bounced off the blood within a vein.

 Flowing blood changes the sound waves by the “Doppler effect.”
-The SIFULTRAS-5.34 can detect these changes and determine whether blood within a vein is flowing normally.
+The ultrasound scanner can detect these changes and determine whether blood within a vein is flowing normally.
 Absence of blood flow confirms the diagnosis of DVT : Deep Venous Thrombosis

-The ability to detect DVT using either of the wireless ultrasound scanner in the large veins above the knee is so good that when the test is positive, no further testing is necessary and treatment may be started.
+The ability to detect DVT using either of the wireless linear ultrasound scanners in the large veins above the knee is so good that when the test is positive, no further testing is necessary and treatment may be started.

 Proper patient and probe positioning, as well as the application of appropriate probe pressure at different stages of the examination are essential to accurately visualize and assess the femoral, saphenous, and popliteal veins for the presence of a thrombus.

 Specialists that treat blood clots include emergency room doctors; primary health-care professionals including family medicine; internal medicine; women’s health professionals; cardiologists; neurologists; pulmonologists; vascular surgeons; hematologists; interventional radiologists; and hospitalists.

 Although the information we provide is used but doctors, radiologists, medical staff to perform their procedures, clinical applications, the Information contained in this article is for consideration only.
 We can’t be responsible for misuse of the device nor for the device suitability with each clinical application or procedure mentioned in this article.